 - Make sure you get any support you’re entitled to from the government and local authorities

 - Apply to the Court of Protection to manage a loved one’s affairs if they’ve lost mental capacity

 - Other helpful information.

-In some cases, your recovery progress may affect your claim before we reach a settlement.
+In some cases, your condition progress may affect your claim before we reach a settlement.
 If so, we may need to arrange a second medical assessment.
-We’ll also contact the people in charge of your rehabilitation for opinions about how your recovery is going.
-Assessing how your recovery has gone so far will help our medical experts fine-tune their recommendations and make sure our evidence is as accurate as possible.
+We’ll also contact the people in charge of your rehabilitation for opinions about how your condition is going.
+Assessing how your condition has gone so far will help our medical experts fine-tune their recommendations and make sure our evidence is as accurate as possible.
 For serious injuries, it can sometimes take a long time to fully understand your long-term outlook.
 We may have to repeat stages multiple times before we’re ready to move on.

 Once we have all the evidence we need, we’re ready to work out how much compensation you could be entitled to.
 There’s no such thing as an average personal injury claim.
 The consequences of the same type of injury aren’t the same for any two people, so the compensation awarded will be different and tailored to your specific needs.

 The figure we look to recover from those responsible for your illness/injury will take into account a number of factors including but not limited to the following:

 - The cost of any medical treatments, therapies, or rehabilitation